nautobot/nautobot-app-version-control/README.md

 invoke build
 invoke migrate
 invoke load-data
+invoke start
 ```

+> `invoke load-data` can take up to 30 min to run and it will generate many Warning messages, these messages can be ignored.

 Run the following commands to Reset the Local environment and load the sample dataset again
 ```
+invoke stop
 invoke build
 invoke destroy
 invoke migrate
 invoke load-data
+invoke start
 ```
 ### Start the Local environment with an empty database
 ```